DeannaGelbart/search-by-color/README.md

 Guide to the source code
 ------------------------

-(tests).
-This searches...

-(reword, explain what it's used for and what it's not) Behind the scenes this app makes use of the [TinEye MulticolorEngine](https://services.tineye.com/MulticolorEngine) API.
+... just an overview is fine ... can give the location of the tests ...

 Customizing this project for your needs
 ---------------------------------------